Kristopher-Ray/polaris-us.org/content/faqs/ccp-responsible-death-covid.md

 ---
+weight: 1
-title: The CCP is responsible for every death from COVID
+title: The CCP is Responsible for Every COVID Death
 faqs_categories:
   - China
-weight: 1
 ---

 - China unleashed a deadly virus on the world, then they lied, arrested, and bullied anyone who tried to tell the truth about dangers of the virus.